Sober Living Home in California

 Southern California Sober Living Home

-Living Now Recovery has two modern sober living homes for men in Venice, California, within walking distance of each other.
+Living Now Recovery has two modern sober living homes in Venice, California, within walking distance of each other.

 While our location allows our clients to thrive, our program is built on the mission of sustainable, long-term recovery.
 More than 80% of our residents have gone on to have long-term success in recovery.

-Our program focuses on connecting our residents with the tools they need to succeed in recovery.
+Our sober living for men focuses on connecting our residents with the tools they need to succeed in recovery.
 We also focus on providing families with constant communication and transparency in their son’s recovery process.
 Our unique approach has allowed Living Now Recovery and our mentoring program to help many on their path to lasting recovery from drug & alcohol abuse.

 If you have recently completed an addiction treatment program or are beginning to prepare for discharge, it is essential to communicate with your treatment provider about including sober living into your aftercare plan.
 Time in a Living Now Sober Living community provides an intermediate option between intensive treatment and home.
 This is often a significant benefit to those in the early stages of recovery when triggers are frequent, and sobriety is still new and sometimes scary.
 Depending on the location, a stay in a sober living home can last around ninety days, but the duration can change depending on your unique needs and goals.
 If you would like to learn more about how sober living may provide vital support and guidance as you begin your recovery, contact Living Now today.